Phil Mauger: Mayoralty

 Mauger won the election with a narrow majority over rival candidate David Meates.
 He was sworn into the role of mayor on 25 October 2022 along with his deputy Pauline Cotter.

-A review of his performance against his election promises during the first six months of his role as mayor found he had not met his target of reducing rates, but he had some success in reducing the beauracracy at council.
+A review of his performance against his election promises during the first six months of his role as mayor found he had not met his target of reducing rates, but he had some success in reducing the bureaucracy at council.
 In his mayoral campaign, Mauger promised a roving rapid response "pothole crew" to repair minor damage to footpaths where traffic management is not required.
 In the first six months the team performed 1939 repairs.

 In October 2023, Mauger expressed his belief that the council was in a poor financial position.
 During the early stages of planning, an 18% rise in rates was considered possible as part of the 2024–2034 Long Term Plan.
 He proposed cutting services such as libraries and swimming pools to mitigate the rates rise, saying "everything is on the table".
 Ultimately the LTP resulted in a 9.90% average rates increase for the year 2024/2025.

 Mauger supported the restoration of the Governors Bay jetty, personally contributing to the restoration costs.
 The restored jetty opened in September 2023.

 In November 2023 Mauger penned a letter to the international group Mayors for Peace, addressing the ongoing Gaza war.
 He called for an immediate ceasefire in the Gaza Strip.

 In January 2024, Mauger suggested in a report to council that Christchurch could host the 2030 Commonwealth Games.
 Christchurch previously hosted the games in 1974.
 The suggestion was met by protestors in the council chamber, and despite a lukewarm response from councillors they agreed to ask council staff to investigate the possibility.
 In September, staff from the council's economic development agency — ChristchurchNZ — recommended the council not spend any more money investigating the possibility.